Crunchyroll is a video streaming site with a focus on anime, as well as being a licensor.

 On July 1, 2016, at Anime Expo, Crunchyroll announced that would start to do its own home video releases for some of their licensed titles, and that it would be commissioning dubs for them as well.
 Two months later, on September 8, they announced that they entered a deal with Funimation, in which they would allow cross-streams for shows both companies had licenses to, and that Funimation would handle home video releases, in addition to also creating dubs for them.

-While mainly being a licensor of anime, Crunchyroll has been part of production committees of some titles, including The Rising of the Shield Hero, Mahou Shoujo Ore, Tower of God, and Magical Girl Raising Project.
-Crunchyroll has since begun producing original series under the "Crunchyroll Studios" (formally Ellation Studios) banner and has been collaborating with corporate sibling [adult swim] on anime broadcasts and original co-productions for Toonami.
+While mainly being a licensor of anime, Crunchyroll has been part of production committees of some titles, including The Rising of the Shield Hero, Magical Girl Ore, Tower of God, and Magical Girl Raising Project.
+Crunchyroll has since begun producing original series under the "Crunchyroll Studios" (formally Ellation Studios) banner and has been collaborating with then-corporate sibling Adult Swim on anime broadcasts and original co-productions for Toonami.